nikosdion/joomla_com_upgrader/README.md

 **What it does**
 * Namespace all of your MVC (Model, Controller, View and Table) classes and place them into the appropriate directories.
+* Refactor and namespace helper classes.

 **What I would like to add**
-* Refactor and namespace helper classes.
+* Refactor and namespace HTML helper classes into a services.
 * Refactor and namespace custom form field classes.
 * Refactor and namespace custom form rule classes.
 * Refactor static getInstance calls to the base model and table classes.